deanwampler/JustEnoughScalaForSpark/README.md

 The `--cpus=... --memory=...` arguments were added because the notebook "kernel" is prone to crashing with the default values.
 Edit to taste.
 Also, it will help to keep only one notebook (other than the Introduction) open at a time.

-The `-v PATH:/home/jovyan/dir` tells Docker to mount the `dir` directory under your current working directory, so it's available as `/home/jovyan/dir` inside the container. _This is essential to provide access to the tutorial data and notebooks_.
-When you open the notebook UI (discussed shortly), you'll see these folders listed.
+The `-v $PWD:/home/jovyan/work` tells Docker to mount the current working directory inside the container as `/home/jovyan/work`. _This is essential to provide access to the tutorial data and notebooks_.
+When you open the notebook UI (discussed shortly), you'll see this folder listed.

 > **Note:** On Windows, you may get the following error: _C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: D: drive is not shared.
 Please share it in Docker for Windows Settings."_ If so, do the following.
 On your tray, next to your clock, right-click on Docker, then click on Settings.
 You'll see the _Shared Drives_.
 Mark your drive and hit apply.
 See [this Docker forum thread](https://forums.docker.com/t/cannot-share-drive-in-windows-10/28798/5) for more tips.

 The `-p 8888:8888 -p 4040:4040` arguments tells Docker to "tunnel" ports 8888 and 4040 out of the container to your local environment, so you can get to the Jupyter UI at port 8888 and the Spark driver UI at 4040.

+> **Note:** Here we use just one notebook, but if we used several notebooks concurrently, the _second_ notebook's Spark instance would use port 4041, the third would use 4042, etc..
+Keep this in mind if you adapt this project for your own needs.

 You should see output similar to the following: